YT-Advanced/WSA-Script/Fixes/Fix Error 0x80073CF6.md

  ***Or***

  **2.** If you encounter this problem when installing using prebuilt builds from [Releases](https://github.com/YT-Advanced/WSA-Script/releases/latest) from this repo, try redownloading the latest build.
 If the issue persists, report to the [Issues](https://github.com/YT-Advanced/WSA-Script/issues) and I will be happy to assist you

- ---

- **Hope these fixes work for you!**